In this article:

 DIY Aloe Vera Hair Mask

-While there is a lack of scientific evidence to support these claims, adding olive oil in this hair mask can help hydrate the hair while honey locks in the moisture.
-Furthermore, yogurt may give a shine to your locks.
+Although lacking scientific evidence, adding olive oil in this hair mask may help hydrate the hair, while honey locks in the moisture.
+Furthermore, yogurt may give shine to your locks.

 - 2 tbsp aloe vera gel